Metamorphosis – an Itachi & Sakura story

 A/N: My first Naruto story!
 It's an Itachi x Sakura story so if you have any objections against this pairing, I'd suggest to stop reading and turn around.

 FOR FIRST TIME READERS AFTER JULY 2008: Metamorphosis was my first fiction and written while I was sixteen years old.
 My English has since improved tremendously and Metamorphosis has become a thorn in my eye considering all the spelling mistakes etc. Feel free to read it, but please don't leave reviews about how bad the grammar is and how illogical everything seems, I know.
-I'm in the midst of rewriting chapter three right now and will continue rewriting until I feel that it's improved overall.

 Chapter One – Descend into Darkness